 Specify a type attribute on each field element (see below for supported data types).

-Mark exactly one field with primaryKey="true".
+Mark a field with primaryKey="true".
 The primaryKey field must have a unique value in each data object (record) in a DataSource.
-A primaryKey field is not required for read-only DataSources, but it is a good general practice to allow for future Add, Update, or Remove data operations.
+A primaryKey field is not required for read-only DataSources, but it is a good general practice to allow for future add, update, or remove data operations.
+If you need multiple primary keys, see Chapter 11, Tips.

 Following these rules, a DataSource descriptor for the “contacts” example earlier in this chapter looks like: